hfakoor222/Multi_Config/README.md

-I will be posting a video soon.
+I will be posting a video soon of execution on different devices.
 I will be posting a unit test script soon (validates the AI generated configurations).
 The script is ready to be run.

 here is a list of all the drivers/devices it auto detects: